Slickers vs. Killers

-Slickers vs. Killers (Chinese: 黐線枕邊人) is a 1991 Hong Kong action comedy film produced, directed by and starring Sammo Hung.
+Slickers vs. Killers (黐線枕邊人) is a 1991 Hong Kong action comedy film starring, directed, and produced by Sammo Hung.
+The screenplay was written by Sze-to Cheuk-hon and Barry Wong.
+The film co-stars Carol Cheng, Lam Ching-ying, Jacky Cheung, Joyce Godenzi, Yu Li, and Collin Chou.
+The film was released theatrically in Hong Kong on 13 September 1991.

 Plot

 Although a hapless telephone salesman, Success Hung finds himself engaged in a selling war with a new saleswoman, Miss Cheng, that soon proves to be the least of his problems.
 After witnessing a feud between two hitmen and a local gang of triads, Hung finds himself the target of the more neurotic and violent of the two hitmen, Bat.
 Having survived various attempts on his life by the hitmen, Bat and Owl, Hung also discovers that his wife Lisa's policeman colleague Ai has more than a professional interest in her.
 Taking a leaf out of Bat and Owl's book, the jealous policeman also decides that Hung would be better off dead.
 In one madcap night, all of these problems are solved with poor old Hung naturally in the middle of it all.